MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 Before you upload custom 3D models or media files in the PC app, please make sure the file names are not more than 60 characters, and do not contain special characters (&, @, and so on).

-Large 3D models are stored in [!include[pn-hololens](../includes/pn-hololens.md)] memory while in use; therefore, the experience is significantly slower if there are too many models in a guide. **For reasonable performance, we recommend that you don't exceed 450MB of 3D models in a single guide.**
+Large 3D models are stored in [!include[pn-hololens](../includes/pn-hololens.md)] memory while in use; therefore, the experience is significantly slower if there are too many models in a guide. **For reasonable performance, we recommend that you don't exceed 450 MB of 3D models in a single guide.**

 ## Editing the same guide on two different PCs is not fully supported